-The Heart of Racing’s expansion into SRO America competition this year has been “pretty seamless” according to team manager Ian James, who has outlined a two-year commitment to the platform with racing newcomer Gray Newell.
+The Heart of Racing’s expansion into SRO America competition this year has been “pretty seamless” according to team principal Ian James, who has outlined a two-year commitment to the platform with racing newcomer Gray Newell.

 Newell, the son of co-team owner Gabe Newell, made his pro racing debut in last month’s season-opening Pirelli GT4 America and GT America powered by AWS races at Sonoma Raceway.